zextras/tech-doc/source/suite/backup.rst

    ``/opt/zimbra/backup/zextras`` throughout this section; remember to replace it with the path you chose.

-..

-   **Important**

-   The size of the device should be at least 80% of primary + secondary volume size.
+.. important:: The size of the device should be at least 80% of primary + secondary volume size.

 -  Set the correct permission on the backup path: ``chown zimbra:zimbra /opt/zimbra/backup/zextras``